Elysia-simp/Honse-Shader/README.md

 1. Follow the official guidelines for Uma Musume Fan content/derivative work ([JP](https://umamusume.jp/derivativework_guidelines/)/[EN](https://umamusume.com/fan-createdguide/)).
 2. When using this shader do clarify that CyGames and Me (Chips) created the shader.
-3. When releasing models using MusumeToon.
+3. When releasing models using HonseShader.
 Only ship relevant material files to prevent conflicts.
 If you have made modifications to the shader then this is not applicable.
+4. If you use code from this for another shader.
+Please credit me.

 # Unimplemented features

 I implemented features based on how I use the shader within context.
 If something is missing and makes a valid point for implementing into MMD please let me know via Discord (CBTDWG) or in the error reports (label them correctly)!
+However if you come to me with features not within the game itself I will just label them as "not implemented" and moving on.

 If you have any other inquires about the rules or the shader itself best to contact me via Discord.